bitrise-io/devcenter/_articles/en/reviews/build-trigger-api-draft.md

 ### Skipping git status report

-If you have a webhook set up correctly, Bitrise will send status reports to your git provider about your builds.
+If you have a webhook set up, Bitrise will send status reports to your git provider about your builds.
 However, this can be disabled via the API: use the `skip_git_status_report` parameter.
 If it is set to `true`, no build status report will be sent.

 ``` bash
 curl -X POST -H "Authorization: ACCESS-TOKEN" "https://api.bitrise.io/v0.1/apps/APP-SLUG/builds" -d '{"hook_info":{"type":"bitrise"},"build_params":{"branch": "the-pr-branch", "branch_dest":"master", "pull_request_id": 133, "skip_git_status_report": "true"}}'